Ran and the Gray World: Reception

-Jason Thompson from Otaku USA recommended the series, praising it for its art, plot, and main protagonist.
-Sarah from Anime UK News also gave the first volume praise, calling it a "terrifically energetic and exuberant [start]" and the artwork "exceptional".
-Sean Gaffney from A Case Suitable for Treatment also gave the series praise for the art and plot.
-Chris Beveridge from The Fandom Post praised the artwork, while criticizing the main protagonist, calling her a "borderline brat".
-Anna Neatrour from Manga Report stated that despite the fact that some of the situations in the book made her uneasy, they enjoyed it and wanted to read more.
-As part of Anime News Network's Fall 2018 manga guide, Rebecca Silverman, Amy McNulty, Faye Hopper, and Teresa Navarro reviewed the series for the website.
+Jason Thompson of Otaku USA recommended the series, praising it for its art, plot, and main protagonist.
+Sarah of Anime UK News also gave the first volume praise, calling it a "terrifically energetic and exuberant [start]" and the artwork "exceptional".
+Sean Gaffney of A Case Suitable for Treatment also gave the series praise for the art and plot.
+Chris Beveridge of The Fandom Post praised the artwork, while criticizing the main protagonist, calling her a "borderline brat".
+Anna Neatrour of Manga Report stated that despite the fact that some of the situations in the book made her uneasy, they enjoyed it and wanted to read more.
+As part of Anime News Networks Fall 2018 manga guide, Rebecca Silverman, Amy McNulty, Faye Hopper, and Teresa Navarro reviewed the series for the website.
 Each rated the series from three and a half to two and a half out of five.
 They all collectively praised the artwork, while finding the story a bit uncomfortable, despite enjoying it overall.